nbiggs1337/FCC-PokeProxy-Offline/README.md

 # Pokémon API

+This is intended to be used with [FreeCodeCamps Pokemon Search App Project] (https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures-v8/build-a-pokemon-search-app-project/build-a-pokemon-search-app) when offline or unable to access the official PokeAPI.

 This is a simple Node.js and Express application that serves Pokémon data from local JSON files.
 It provides endpoints to test the server, retrieve a list of Pokémon, and fetch specific Pokémon details based on numerical or string input.

 ## Table of Contents
 - [Installation](#installation)